THX 1138: Etymology and references

 The significance of the name THX 1138 has been the subject of much speculation.
 Lucas chose the letters and numbers for their aesthetic qualities, especially their symmetry.
 Lucas named the film after his telephone number while in college, 849-1138—the letters THX correspond to the numbers 8, 4, and 9 on the keypad.
 However, Walter Murch said that he always believed that Lucas intended THX to be "sex", LUH to be "love", and SEN to be "sin".
 John Lithgow described the title THX 1138 as "reading like a license plate number".

-Numerous references to "1138" or "THX 1138" appear throughout the Star Wars franchise, and other of Lucas' films.
+Numerous references to "1138" or "THX 1138" appear throughout Lucas's other films, including the Star Wars franchise. for example, the code name of a stormtrooper in the novelization of A New Hope, which was changed to "TK 421" in the movie.
 THX 138 is the license plate number of John Milner's hot rod in American Graffiti.
 Lucas founded THX Ltd., developer of the "THX" audiovisual reproduction standards.

-It is also widely believed that The Misfits' song "We Are 138" is lyrically inspired from the film.
-Their songwriter Glenn Danzig has repeatedly denied this, claiming instead that the song is "about violence."
+During the final chase sequence, a voice over the radio can be heard in actor Robert Duvall's car saying, "I think I ran over something.
+I ran over a Wookiee back there on the expressway."